Sac and Fox treaty of 1842: Red Rock line

 The treaty designated a line which the Native Americans would live to the west of during a transition phase while a permanent relocation site was selected in Kansas.
 The north–south line was delineated primarily by "painted or red rocks on the White Breast," river, near where it flows into the Des Moines River.
-The line would be more fully delineated and marked in due time.
+The line was more fully delineated and marked in due time.

 The city of Red Rock, Iowa was created just to the west of the line.
 The city and several of the landmarks denoting the line were, at least partially, submerged in 1962 by the creation of Lake Red Rock with the construction of Red Rock Dam.
 The treaty stipulated that border would be patrolled by the US military.

 Financial considerations

-In exchange for the concession of lands, the US government agreed to make an annual payment of $16,000 dollars ("five percent of $800,000") and settle some outstanding debts of the Native American people worth $258,566.
+In exchange for the concession of lands, the US government agreed to make an annual payment of $16,000 ("five percent of $800,000") and settle some outstanding debts of the Native American people worth $258,566.